Monday, August 27, 2012

 GIVE

 To give yourself to the work of the Lord is a choice you must make for yourself.
 We must do this as an offering of worship.
-We must not give halfhearted, or just some times like on the days the church meets.
-We must be fully turned on at all times for every opportunity to serve God willingly and cheerfully.
-To be sour-faced and complaining indications that one is not giving themselves fully to the Lord.
+We must not give halfheartedly or just sometimes, like on the days the church meets.
+We must be fully turned on for every opportunity to serve God willingly and cheerfully.
+Being sour-faced and complaining indicates that one is not giving themselves fully to the Lord.

 WORK

-So much of the things we do are not the work of the Lord because our attitude is vain or selfish.
-If we are doing something to be seen and receive praise or because of guilt or because we are pressured to do it, this is not the work of the Lord, no matter what the mission or project.
-If we do something, even a common household chore, with an attitude that it is given to God as an act of worship, then that becomes the work of the Lord.
+So much of what we do is not the work of the Lord because our attitude is vain or selfish.
+If we are doing something to be seen and receive praise or because of guilt or because we are pressured to do it, this is not the work of the Lord, no matter the mission or project.
+If we do something, even an everyday household chore, with an attitude that it is given to God as an act of worship, then that becomes the work of the Lord.

 LABOR

 Serving the Lord is labor, and sometimes it is hard.
-Sometimes you come early and leave late and serve meals while not having time to eat one yourself.
-Sometimes you are up late at night preparing to serve then getting up early to give service.
-It is the willing joyful heart that gladly makes these sacrifices in his name that turns labor into the work of the Lord.
+Sometimes you come early and leave late and serve meals without having time to eat.
+Sometimes, you are up late at night preparing to serve, then getting up early to give service.
+The willing, joyful heart that gladly makes these sacrifices in his name turns labor into the work of the Lord.

 NOT IN VAIN

 This is a promise that our labor would not be in vain.
 We may not see the fruit of our efforts, but it is not in vain, nor is the effort wasted.
-The results may be hidden from our eyes or maybe a long time coming, but they will come.
+The results may be hidden from our eyes or may take a long time to come, but they will come.

 *Psalm 46:10